Tag Archive for: web technology

 A Google search for “ADA website tools” will identify articles, tools, and experts to help you understand what to do to make your site more accessible.

-I’m a small business and do not run a place of public accommodation, so I don’t have to concern myself about ADA rules.
-But that doesn’t mean I can’t take a few steps to make my website a friendlier place for a person with limited vision to visit and think, hmm, I wonder if I should contact her for my blog or to freshen my stale site content?
+I’m a small business and do not run a place of public accommodation, so I don’t have to concern myself about ADA rules on this aspect.
+But I have taken steps to make my website a friendlier place for a person with limited vision to visit.
+Maybe they’ll think, hmm, I wonder if I should contact her for my blog or to freshen my stale site content?
 (Yes, please contact me.)

-WordPress has a number of plugins that provide everything from testing your site to identify ADA gaps to providing general and very specific fixes.
+WordPress has a number of plugins that provide everything from testing your site to identifying ADA gaps to providing general and very specific fixes.
 You can search the WordPress theme repository for ADA-compliant themes.
 (Be sure to refresh if you use this link.)
-WordPress’s own accessibility team posts updates, news, and recommended tools.
-I use one myself.
+WordPress’s own accessibility team posts updates and recommends tools to boost accessibility.

 ADA Website Compliance Tools